pau-tomas/gb-studio-plugins/README.md

   - Run visual effects on an actor.
 Currently only Split In / Split Out effects are implemented.
 More to come (maybe?).
 - **Locked Event Group and Unlocked Event Group**:
   - Lock or unlock the executuon of parts of your script.
 A locked script doesn't allow other scripts to run in parallel.
+- **Pin Actor to Screen and Unpin Actor from Screen**:
+  - Pin or Unpin the actor to its current screen coordinates.
+Be aware of the current state of the actor: If it's already pinned or unpinned when the event is called its position will be wrongly offset based on the scroll position.

 ## How to Install